slammeralex/The-Strong/README.md

-# Thinkers
+# The Strong

 Contact[slammeralex@gmail.com]

-These are the terms and privacy policy for Thinkers app.
+These are the terms and privacy policy for The Strong app.